Learn more about the TEACH Grant

 - Be enrolled in coursework or plan to complete coursework toward a career in teaching in a high-need subject area

-- Have a cumulative GPA of at least 3.25 as a high school graduate and maintain that GPA throughout your academic program OR score above the 75th percentile on at least one section (English, math, reading) of a national standardized college admission test (SAT or ACT).
+- Have a cumulative GPA of at least 3.25 as a high school graduate and maintain that GPA throughout your academic program OR score above the 75th percentile on at least one section (English, math, reading) of a national standardized college/university admission test (SAT or ACT).

 - Complete the FAFSA, although you do not have to demonstrate financial need to be eligible

 Calvin students must either have been accepted into the education program (undergraduate or graduate) or be intending to apply to the education program after having completed the required prerequisite courses (e.g. EDUC 102, 202).
 Students must be majoring or minoring in one of the eligible programs offered at Calvin (see chart below).
 Note that:

 - Elementary teachers must be employed full-time in the high need field (elementary all-subjects teaching is not eligible).